Batman Unmasked Wikimedia

 There was not one but two screen tests filmed to decide on the casting of Batman and Robin in the classic 1966 TV series.
 One featured Adam West and Burt Ward.
 The other featured Lyle Waggoner and Peter R.J.
 Deyell.

 Waggoner lost the role to West.
-He did manage to end up as Wonder Woman’s sidekick however.
+Nevertheless, he did manage to end up as Wonder Woman’s sidekick.

 And Then There’s The Curious Case Of The Penguin